alarmfox/Simply-V/sw/SoC/projects/freertos/README.md

 The users are expected to run the application in from the `${ROOT_DIR}/sw/SoC/project/freertos` directory.
 First, build all applications.
 The following variables can be used:
 - DEBUB=1: compiles with `-g` for debug symbols;
-- USE_UNINASOC=1: enables the linking with `uninasoc` and `tinyio` static libraries.
-It also adds a `-DUSE_UNINASOC` for optional use in user programs.

 ```sh
 make DEBUG=1